Game commission to hold junior game warden camps

 The dates and locations for the camps are as follows:

-Southcentral Region n Saturday, June 18, at Greencastle Sportsman’s Association, 3260 Sportsmans Road, Greencastle, PA 17225.
+Southcentral Region -- Saturday, June 18, at Greencastle Sportsman’s Association, 3260 Sportsmans Road, Greencastle, PA 17225.
 Registration is limited to 30 participants.

-Northwest Region n Wednesday, July 6, at the Polk Law Enforcement Training Center, 647 Polk Cutoff, Polk, PA 16342.
+Northwest Region -- Wednesday, July 6, at the Polk Law Enforcement Training Center, 647 Polk Cutoff, Polk, PA 16342.
 Registration is limited to 60 participants.

-Southeast Region n Friday, July 22, at Middle Creek Wildlife Management Area, 100 Museum Road, Stevens, PA 17578.
+Southeast Region -- Friday, July 22, at Middle Creek Wildlife Management Area, 100 Museum Road, Stevens, PA 17578.
 Registration is limited to 60 participants.

-Northcentral Region n Thursday, July 28, at Scotia Building, State Game Lands 176, Scotia Range Road, Warriors Mark, PA 16877.
+Northcentral Region -- Thursday, July 28, at Scotia Building, State Game Lands 176, Scotia Range Road, Warriors Mark, PA 16877.
 Registration is limited to 30 participants.

-Northeast Region n Thursday, Aug.
+Northeast Region -- Thursday, Aug.
 4, at Frances Slocum State Park, 567 Mount Olivet Road, Wyoming, PA 18644.
 Registration is limited to 30 participants.

 (0) comments